Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 : Sibling instances of noagendasocial.com, also connected to the No Agenda Show.

 poa.st
-: Nazi instance.
-See receipts for needs.vodka and shitpost.cloud for poast users.
+: Well-known Nazi instance.
+See receipts for needs.vodka, kitsunemimi.club, and shitpost.cloud for poast users.

 poster.place
 : Staff member "spitfire" [spams the "mutualaid" guppe group and hashtag with extreme queerphobia](https://web.archive.org/web/20230730195759/https://breastmilk.club/notice/AWy4STyPAWSj5e0SYq).